PlaidSystems/Spruce-SmartThings/README.md

   1. Create a new SmartApp using the *Spruce Connect* code
       - **Enable OAUTH** in the app settings
   2. Create 3 new device handlers using the code from:
-      - Spruce wifi master
+      - *Spruce wifi master*
-      - Spruce wifi schedule
+      - *Spruce wifi schedule*
-      - Spruce wifi zone
+      - *Spruce wifi zone*
   3. In the SmartThings app under *My Apps* select **Spruce Connect**
   4. User your Spruce account credentials to login and link SmartThings and Spruce
   5. Select 1 Spruce Controller to link, go to *next*
   6. The SmartApp will list the zones that will be provided to SmartThings at the top of the page
-  7. Select and *Contact* sensors you would like to use, these will *always* pause and resume the schedule
+  7. Select any **Contact** sensors you would like to use, these will **always** pause and resume the schedule
   8. Select notifications that you would like to recieve through SmartThings, these settings do not effect Spruce app notification settings
-  9. Enable the *Spruce Pause Control* if you would like this control to show up as an available option for automations and SmartApps.
+  9. Enable the **Spruce Pause Control** if you would like this control to show up as an available option for automations and SmartApps.
 It can be used to pause or resume schedules.
   10. Select any Spruce moisture sensors that are conected to SmartThings so that they will be available in the Spruce App

   **Save!**